xenondevs/Docs/docs/nova/addon/blocks/tileentity/holders.md

 ## ItemHolder

-!!! warning "VirtualInventories"
+!!! warning "VirtualInventory"

-    Make sure to read the [VirtualInventories](../../../../invui/virtualinventory.md) page on the InvUI wiki before proceeding!
+    Make sure to read the [VirtualInventory](../../../../invui/virtualinventory.md) page on the InvUI wiki before proceeding!

 ``ItemHolders`` are used to provide an interface for networks to interact with your TileEntity's inventories.
 Depending on what your TileEntity does, you may need more than one inventory (For example, a pulverizer with an input and output inventory).